hydro-tar-gz/stacker-/README.md

 ### *“Your server setup shouldn’t feel like dark magic.”*

 Stacker Suite is an ambitious little toolbox that aims to take all the annoying, repetitive, error-prone parts of deploying a website on a Linux server…
-and blows it up to piexes
+and blows it up to pieces

 No more sacrificing goats to appease Nginx.
 No more “why does Node version 16 break everything?”